 All our wards and many waiting rooms in our centres have Guest WiFi.
 Ask a member of staff for the password.

-There is limited parking on ELFT's London sites but paid parking in the local streets.
-All sites are on public transport networks.
+There is very limited parking on ELFT's London sites but paid parking in the local streets.
+All our sites are on public transport networks.

-In Bedfordshire and Luton, there is paid parking and street parking around most of our sites.
+In Bedfordshire and Luton, where there are fewer transport networks, there is paid parking and street parking around most of our sites.

 Your friend or relative will value your support even more in the early days after being discharged from the ward.
 So stay in contact or pop in to see how they are doing.
 It can feel strange being home for the first few days and getting back to normal so any help or contact will be greatly appreciated.